About

 Cello

-Chris is equally at home on modern and baroque instruments, and enjoys a varied career encompassing solo, chamber and orchestral performances.
+As a cellist Chris enjoys a varied career encompassing solo, chamber and orchestral performances.

 Chris studied with Raphael Wallfisch and Philip Higham at the Royal Northern College of Music, and chamber music with Catherine Manson and James Boyd of the London Haydn Quartet.